Some of the numbers presented in this website may not be the most recent available

 In 1953 the semi-independent Federation of Rhodesia and Nyasaland was created.
 Campaigns for dissolution led to formation of the United National Independence Party (UNIP).
 Independence was granted by the UK in 1964 when the country was renamed Zambia.

 A single-party state from 1972, it was forced by unrest to become multi-party in 1991 after which its economy improved with international investment in mineral resources and expanded transport links.
-The government is now trying to reduce reliance on copper, promoting, tourism and hydro-power.
+The government is trying to reduce reliance on copper, promoting, tourism and hydro-power.

 Land-locked Zambia consists mostly of high plateaus dissected by river valleys.
 It is drained by two major river basins, the Zambezi/Kafue basin covering most of the country and the Congo basin in the north.

 The Zambezi valley along the southern border of Zambia from Lake Kariba to the Victoria Falls is a rift basin.
-The river drops 100m over the Falls, discovered and named by Livingstone in 1855.
+The river drops 100m over the Falls, named by Livingstone in 1855.
 Lake Tanganyika in the north, forming the border with Tanzania, is part of the Albertine Rift within the Congo basin and receives water from the Kalambo River.

 The country overlies the collision zone of the Congo craton and the African Kalahari craton which, in the south, is called the Zambezi Belt.
 It is rich in minerals but has no oil or gas resources.
 The southern edge contains rift grabens within the Karoo basin.
 These have been explored with seismic data and 2 wells but no petroleum potential has been recognised.